-Audit Fees include the aggregate fees billed for professional services rendered by TWB and E&Y for the audit of the Company's annual financial statements and review of the semi-annual financial statements and services rendered in connection with statutory or regulatory filings, including the annual and semi-annual reports.
+Audit Fees include the aggregate fees billed for professional services rendered by TWB for the audit of the Company's annual financial statements and review of the semi-annual financial statements and services rendered in connection with statutory or regulatory filings, including the annual and semi-annual reports.

-Audit-Related Fees include the aggregate fees billed for assurance and related services by TWB and E&Y that are reasonably related to the performance of the audit or review of the financial statements.
+Audit-Related Fees include the aggregate fees billed for assurance and related services by TWB that are reasonably related to the performance of the audit or review of the financial statements.

-Tax Fees include the aggregate fees billed for professional services rendered by TWB and E&Y in connection with tax compliance, tax advice and tax planning.
-The figures for 2013, 2012 and 2011 include fees billed for U.S. tax advisory services.
+Tax Fees include the aggregate fees billed for professional services rendered by TWB in connection with tax compliance, tax advice and tax planning.
+The figures for 2017 and 2016 include fees billed for U.S. tax advisory services.

-All Other Fees include the aggregate non-audit fees not disclosed above that were billed for projects and services provided by TWB and E&Y.
+All Other Fees include the aggregate non-audit fees not disclosed above that were billed for projects and services provided by TWB.

-The aggregate fees charged by TWB for non-audit services rendered to the Company for the fiscal years ended November 30, 2013 and November 30, 2012 were \$5,000 per year, and the aggregate fees charged by E&Y for the fiscal year ended November 30, 2011 was \$6,000.
+The aggregate fees charged by TWB for non-audit services rendered to the Company for each of the fiscal years ended November 30, 2017 and November 30, 2016 were \$5,000, as noted above, for Tax Fees.